valientjuno/recipe-tracker/README.md

 Developed as part of a final project section, this application provides a user-friendly interface for tracking recipes found online or created manually.
 It integrates CRUD operations and user authentication for a personalized experience.

+/_Install dependencies_/ FRONTEND & BACKEND
+###npm install

+/_Run the development server_/ FRONTEND & BACKEND
+###npm start
+The app should now be running at http://localhost:3000/ (or your configured port).

 <!-- ⚙️ Features -->

 🔐 Authentication